mat1jaczyyy/lpp-performance-cfw/README.md

 ## Installation

+The simplest and easiest way to install the firmware is via the [Launchpad Firmware Utility](https://fw.mat1jaczyyy.com) with the `Launchpad Pro (CFW)` option selected.
+While it isn't required that you close down other programs that use the Launchpad while installing, it is recommended to do so.

-To install the firmware, simply send ("flash") the generated SysEx messages from the file to the Launchpad Pro while it is in Bootloader mode (hold Setup while powering on).
-While it isn't required that you close down other programs that use the Launchpad while flashing, it is recommended to do so.
+To install the firmware offline, simply send ("flash") the generated SysEx messages from the file to the Launchpad Pro while it is in Bootloader mode (hold Setup while powering on).
 There's a number of ways to flash:

 * macOS only: [SysEx Librarian](https://www.snoize.com/SysExLibrarian/)
 * Windows only: [MIDI-OX](http://www.midiox.com/moxdown.htm)
-* Universal method: `max/CFW Flash Tool.maxpat`
-    * To flash the firmware using my tool, simply load it up in Max (any version should work).
-Boot the Launchpad into Bootloader mode, click the Upload button and select the firmware SysEx file you want to upload.

 ## Usage